judges/acani/README.md

 Connect and play with people nearby.
 ------------------------------------

-acani allows you to connect and play with people who are nearby and have similar interests.
+acani allows you to connect and play with people nearby with similar interests.

 **Possibility**: Being loving, adventurous, and connected.

 **Outcome**: People & organizations are connecting and playing & working together to have fun; grow & give back; and be happy, healthy, wealthy, loving, powerful, successful, and fulfilled.

 Definite Chief Aim
 ------------------

 On the 13th day of October, 2010, acani will have a net worth of $1,000,000.
-In return, we shall build an extraordinary iPhone application called acani.
-We shall cause acani to make it into the App Store and to attract & register 1,000,000 users and generate 1,000,000 weekly active users.
-We shall each spend at least 10 hours/week causing the development & success of acani. acani will cause people & organizations to connect and work & play together to have fun, to grow & develop, to give back, and to be happy, healthy, wealthy, loving, abundant, joyous, powerful, and fulfilled. acani will continue to grow at an increasing rate and within one (1) year of it's release, it will have spread to other platforms, such as the Internet, Android, Blackberry, and more.
-The whole world will use it as the de-facto way to connect with others, have fun, and get into action & be productive.
+In return, we shall build an extraordinary Web, mobile, & iPhone application called acani.
+We shall cause acani to make it into iPhone's App Store and to attract & register 1,000,000 users and generate 1,000,000 weekly active users.
+We shall each spend at least 10 hours/week causing the development & success of acani. acani will cause people & organizations to connect and work & play together to have fun, to grow & develop, to give back, and to be happy, healthy, wealthy, loving, abundant, joyous, powerful, and fulfilled. acani will continue to grow at an increasing rate and within one (1) year of it's release, it will have spread to other platforms, such as the Web, Android, Blackberry, and more.
+The whole world will be attracted to it as a way to connect with others, have fun, and get into action & be productive.

                                                                  SECRET